Adityasaharan04/Analysis-and-design-of-Algorithms/README.md

-# Analysis-and-design-of-algorithms

-1.1Selectionsort_exec.cpp
-1.2Sumof_N_naturalNumb.cpp
-1.3Combination _generator.cpp
-1.4 Quick Sort
-1.5 TrueORfalse
-2.1 Merge Sort.cpp
-2.2 Power of No..cpp
-2.3 Random Sort.cpp
-2.4 Permutation
-2.5 Tower of Hanoi
-3.1 Knapsack.cpp
-3.2 IterativeQS.cpp
-3.3 BinarySearch.cpp
-4.1 ActivitySelect.cpp
-4.2 Correct_pos.cpp
-4.3 CycleDetection.cpp
-5.1 Shortest Path.cpp
-5.2 Prims.cpp
-5.3
-5.4 Djikstra.cpp
-5.5 Kruskal.cpp

-Quicksort
-Time Complexity: Best Case: O(n log n) Worst Case: O(n^2) Average Case: O(n log n) Space Complexity: O(log n)

-Iterative Quicksort
-Time Complexity: Same as Quicksort Space Complexity: Same as Quicksort

-Finding Pivot Element
-Time Complexity: Best Case: O(n) Worst Case: O(n) Space Complexity: O(1)

-Merge Sort
-Time Complexity: Best Case: O(n log n) Worst Case: O(n log n) Average Case: O(n log n) Space Complexity: O(n)

-Counting N Numbers (Iteratively and Recursively)
-Time Complexity: O(n) for both iterative and recursive implementations Space Complexity: Iterative: O(1) Recursive: O(n) due to recursive calls

-Activity Selection Problem
-Time Complexity: O(n log n) Space Complexity: O(1) Knapsack Problem

-Time Complexity: O(nW), where n is the number of items and W is the capacity of the knapsack Space Complexity: O(nW)

-Dijkstra's Algorithm
-Time Complexity: O(V^2) using adjacency matrix O((V + E) log V) using priority queue with adjacency list Space Complexity: O(V^2) using adjacency matrix O(V + E) using adjacency list

-Kruskal's Algorithm
-Time Complexity: O(E log E), where E is the number of edges Space Complexity: O(V + E), where V is the number of vertices and E is the number of edges

-Prim's Algorithm
-Time Complexity: O(V^2) using adjacency matrix Space Complexity: O(V + E) using adjacency list

-Multi-Staged Graph
-Time Complexity: Depends on the specific algorithm used for traversal or solving problems related to multi-staged graphs.
-Space Complexity: Depends on the specific algorithm used.

-Selection Sort
-Time Complexity: Best Case: O(n^2) Worst Case: O(n^2) Space Complexity: O(1)

-Magic Square
-Time Complexity: Depends on the specific algorithm used for generating or solving magic squares.
-Space Complexity: Depends on the specific algorithm used.

-Recursive Matrix Multiplication
-Time Complexity: Depends on the specific algorithm used for matrix multiplication.
-Space Complexity: Depends on the specific algorithm used.

-Min-Max of an Array using Divide and Conquer Approach Time Complexity: O(n) Space Complexity: O(log n)
+# Analysis and Design of Algorithms

+This repository contains various algorithms implemented in C++ for analysis and design purposes.

+## Algorithms Implemented

+### Sorting Algorithms

+1. **Quicksort**
+   - Time Complexity:
+     - Best Case: O(n log n)
+     - Worst Case: O(n^2)
+     - Average Case: O(n log n)
+   - Space Complexity: O(log n)
+   - Description: Implementation of the Quicksort algorithm.

+2. **Iterative Quicksort**
+   - Time Complexity: Same as Quicksort
+   - Space Complexity: Same as Quicksort
+   - Description: Iterative implementation of the Quicksort algorithm.

+3. **Merge Sort**
+   - Time Complexity:
+     - Best Case: O(n log n)
+     - Worst Case: O(n log n)
+     - Average Case: O(n log n)
+   - Space Complexity: O(n)
+   - Description: Implementation of the Merge Sort algorithm.

+4. **Selection Sort**
+   - Time Complexity:
+     - Best Case: O(n^2)
+     - Worst Case: O(n^2)
+   - Space Complexity: O(1)
+   - Description: Implementation of the Selection Sort algorithm.

+### Searching Algorithms

+1. **Binary Search**
+   - Time Complexity: O(log n)
+   - Space Complexity: O(1)
+   - Description: Implementation of the Binary Search algorithm.

+### Graph Algorithms

+1. **Dijkstra's Algorithm**
+   - Time Complexity:
+     - Using adjacency matrix: O(V^2)
+     - Using priority queue with adjacency list: O((V + E) log V)
+   - Space Complexity:
+     - Using adjacency matrix: O(V^2)
+     - Using adjacency list: O(V + E)
+   - Description: Implementation of Dijkstra's Algorithm for finding shortest paths in a graph.

+2. **Kruskal's Algorithm**
+   - Time Complexity: O(E log E)
+   - Space Complexity: O(V + E)
+   - Description: Implementation of Kruskal's Algorithm for finding minimum spanning trees in a graph.

+3. **Prim's Algorithm**
+   - Time Complexity: O(V^2)
+   - Space Complexity: O(V + E)
+   - Description: Implementation of Prim's Algorithm for finding minimum spanning trees in a graph.

+### Dynamic Programming

+1. **Knapsack Problem**
+   - Time Complexity: O(nW)
+   - Space Complexity: O(nW)
+   - Description: Implementation of the Knapsack Problem using dynamic programming.

+2. **Activity Selection Problem**
+   - Time Complexity: O(n log n)
+   - Space Complexity: O(1)
+   - Description: Implementation of the Activity Selection Problem using greedy algorithms.

+## Miscellaneous Algorithms

+1. **Tower of Hanoi**
+   - Description: Implementation of the Tower of Hanoi problem.

+2. **Permutation**
+   - Description: Implementation of permutation generation.

+3. **Magic Square**
+   - Description: Algorithms related to generating and solving magic squares.

+4. **Multi-Staged Graph**
+   - Description: Algorithms related to multi-staged graphs.

+5. **Recursive Matrix Multiplication**
+   - Description: Algorithms related to recursive matrix multiplication.

+6. **Min-Max of an Array using Divide and Conquer Approach**
+   - Description: Algorithms related to finding the min-max of an array using divide and conquer approach.

+## Usage

+Each algorithm is implemented in a separate C++ file.
+You can compile and run these files individually to observe the algorithms in action.

+## Contributing

+Feel free to contribute by adding new algorithms, improving existing ones, or providing better documentation.
+Fork this repository, make your changes, and submit a pull request.

+---

+Feel free to adjust the descriptions and add more details as needed.
+This README will give users a clear overview of the algorithms implemented in your repository and how they can use and contribute to it.